 As in who is right for the job.
 Just because you’re an EFL teacher doesn’t necessarily mean you’ll breeze through summer school.
 The demand is high, both professionally and physically.
 In the large companies mentioned above, teachers are hired to teach and be students’ friends, and most importantly, are expected to work well within a team, no matter what school it is.

 The obvious selling point of TEFL is having the opportunity to experience and adapt to other cultures.
-A year of this, be it in Spain or a monastery on a mountain in Mongolia, opens your eyes to what it’s really like to interact with natives in another language.
+A year of this, be it in Spain or a monastery on a mountain in Tibet, opens your eyes to what it’s really like to interact with natives in another language.
 So when the shoe is on the other foot, and you’re the native, you have a good idea of what is going through your students’ minds.
 Through your own learned experiences, you are better equipped to help students adapt to their new environment, and this does wonders for your interpersonal skills and cross-cultural awareness.

-Better still, summer schools in the UK offer a whole other dynamic to teaching English because of the monolingual nature of the classrooms.
+Better still, summer schools in the UK offer a whole other dynamic to teaching English because of the multilingual nature of the classrooms.
 Kids come from all over the world, often alone, so it is often the case that they have no choice but to speak English with their peers.
 Thus, English is taken beyond the classroom, where the teacher’s role is facilitator, rather than teacher.

 EFL teachers can easily become stuck in their ways; they are satisfied with the way they teach, their bosses are satisfied with the way things are run and the students are satisfied with the way they learn.
 Removing yourself from that comfort zone and starting afresh in a different teaching environment, with different input from all angles, really helps improve your teaching skills.
 People bounce ideas off each other, and everybody is generally very happy to share their efficacious lesson plans.
 By the end of a course, it’s not uncommon to leave with around 20GB or so worth of material, which will be great to take back with you to your regular job come September.